 Someone else’s successful experience is not a reason to imitate their choice.
 Do not rely on a single recommendation.
-Request information from your brokerage, check user feedback in app stores, visit Forex review sites, etc. Make your decisions based on at least a few factors.
+Request information from your brokerage, check user feedback in app stores, visit Forex review sites, or use forex signals to earn more profits.
+Make your decisions based on at least a few factors.

 3. Test the interface

 Popular trading systems have a demo mode which is free to use.
 Register a demo account through your broker, and test the capabilities of the platform.
 Is it easy to navigate?
 Is the interface understandable?
 All the basic functions should be immediately visible.

 You may also download several systems and see how they compare.
 Naturally, there is a learning curve for every system.
 Still, if the terminal appalls you straight away, look for something better.

 4. Core functionality and extra features

 Beginners feel more comfortable using systems with basic functionality.
 Make sure the platform suits your style and needs at the moment.
 An overabundance of extra features may only impair your analysis.
 For instance, many Forex traders begin with MT4 and switch to MT5 later.
 This is an easy move when you use the most flexible Forex platform from ForexTime.

 Here is a tip to help you see whether the system is truly useful.
 How many of its functions will you use regularly?
 Anything under 80% means that it may be too sophisticated.